RLBot/scratch-vm/README.md

+## RLBot Stuff

+### Development Environment

+1. Be on Linux
+1. Make sure you have the latest version of nodejs installed.
+1. Run `npm install`.
+This should put some files in the dist directory.
+1. Run `npm run build` every time you change something.

+The top level package is scratch-gui, go look at its README for a more complete description of the development cycle.

 ## scratch-vm
 #### Scratch VM is a library for representing, running, and maintaining the state of computer programs written using [Scratch Blocks](https://github.com/LLK/scratch-blocks).